UniExeterRSE/intro-version-control/_episodes/17_github_issues.md

 software's overall development, whether this be a new piece of functionality, a bug fix, some documentation, etc. The nice thing about GitHub issues is that they provide everyone working on the repository with a view of the features that need implementing.
-They can also be linked to branches and Pull Requests, in such a way that when the PR gets closed, the issue is marked as completed.
+They can also be linked to branches and pull requests, in such a way that when the PR gets closed, the issue is marked as completed.
 Issues are part of some of the more general project management features that GitHub offers.
 Have a read about